elastisys/compliantkubernetes/docs/release-notes/capi.md

 ### Features(s)

 - Azure now has support for `ReadWriteMany` volumes.
+Use the StorageClass `azurefile-nfs-premium-lrs`.
 - Enabled unattended upgrades for security patching.

 ## v0.2.0